Customer Lifetime Value (CLV or LTV)

 The truth is: Tracking LTV is hard.
 Obtaining metrics to define something as ethereal as customer sentiment requires a lot of data.
 You’ll need to track when your customer purchased your product, the length and price of their contract, and related upsells, downgrades, and renewals.
 You’ll also want to filter it all by vintage and product line, so you can see how seasons, time periods, and offering types impact your customer relationships.

 That’s a lot of customer data throughout the customer lifecycle from various touchpoints, and it probably lives deep within your CRM in less-than-accessible places and less-than-intuitive formats.
 It takes a good deal of human power to pull, scrub, input, and analyze all that deep-down data.
 You’ll also want to overlay it on your customer acquisition cost (CAC), so you can really start optimizing your business for long-term sustainable growth.

 The obvious issue here is that there’s never been a tool that can produce the LTV metric for you—it has typically required a maddening amount of manual analysis and number-crunching in spreadsheets, and the process can be time-intensive and error-prone.

 But don’t worry.
 There’s hope.

 How to Calculate Lifetime Value (Without Taking Years Off Your Life)

 Mosaic connects to your CRM and automatically collects, normalizes, and calculates your customer LTV.
-It even groups customers by cohort and product line, so you can track the effectiveness of specific sales and marketing strategies and pin down the most profitable customer journeys and milestones — all in real-time.
+It even groups customers by cohort and product line, so you can track the effectiveness of specific sales and marketing efforts and pin down the most valuable customer journeys and milestones — all in real-time.

 Having a solid (and current) understanding of your LTV can help your business identify successful strategies for customer onboarding and retention, as well as common customer stumbling blocks, which helps you plan for smart, sustainable growth and boost your bottom line.

 Want to learn how Mosaic can help you automate LTV calculations and put this critical metric in context with the other metrics that matter most to your business?
 Request a personalized demo today.